hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 But how to find all this static files?
 Right now they are sourced from django installation directory (probably something like ``/var/www/test/venv/lib/python3.4/django/...``. ``manage.py`` has a special command for this, but first we need to tell him few details in ``settings.py``.

-The most common configuration is to has a special directory for static files where you can edit them, past them etc. Then there will be static directory, where you won't do any changes - this will be for ``manage.py`` command - it will collects them from your special directory, from django installation directory etc. In templates, when you wan't to use e.g. some static image on background, you use ``{ STATIC_URL}/static_images/mybgrnd.png``.
+The most common configuration is to has a special directory for static files where you can edit them, past them etc. Then there will be static directory, where you won't do any changes - this will be for ``manage.py`` command - it will collects them from your special directory, from django installation directory etc. In templates, when you want to use e.g. some static image on background, you use ``{ STATIC_URL}/static_images/mybgrnd.png``.

 To do this we'll add this to ``settings.py``::